-(3-8) The Wendt Corporation had \$10.5 million of taxable income.
+The Wendt Corporation had \$10.5 million of taxable income.

-- a.
-What is the company's federal income tax bill for the year? - b.
+a.
+What is the company's federal income tax bill for the year?
+Corporate Tax Liability

+- b.
 Assume the firm receives an additional \$1 million of interest income from some bonds it owns.
-What is the tax on this interest income?
+What is the tax on this interest income? - c.

-c.
 Now assume that Wendt does not receive the interest income but does receive an additional \$1 million as dividends on some stock it owns.
 What is the tax on this dividend income?

+(2-9)Corporate After-Tax Yield

-(3-9) Corporate After-Tax Yield The Shrieves Corporation has \$10,000 that it plans to invest in marketable securities.
-It is choosing among AT&T bonds, which yield 7.5%, state of Florida muni bonds, which yield 5%, and AT&T preferred stock, with a dividend yield of 6%.
+The Shrieves Corporation has \$10,000 that it plans to invest in marketable securities.
+It is choosing among AT&T bonds, which yield 7.5%, state of Florida muni bonds, which yield 5% (but are not taxable), and AT&T preferred stock, with a dividend yield of 6%.
 Shrieves's corporate tax rate is 35%, and 70% of the dividends received are tax exempt.
-Find the after-tax returns on both securities.
+Find the after-tax rates of return on all three securities.

-(3-10) The Moore Corporation has operating income (EBIT) of \$750,000.
+(2-10)Cash Flows The Moore Corporation has operating income (EBIT) of \$750,000.
 The company's depreciation expense is \$200,000.
 Moore is 100% equity financed, and it faces a 40% tax rate.
 What is the company's net income?
 What is its net cash flow?

-(3-11) Income and Cash Flow Analysis

-The Berndt Corporation expects to have sales of \$12 million.
+(2-11)Income and Cash Flow Analysis The Berndt Corporation expects to have sales of \$12 million.
 Costs other than depreciation are expected to be 75% of sales, and depreciation is expected to be \$1.5 million.
 All sales revenues will be collected in cash, and costs other than depreciation must be paid for during the year.
 Berndt's federal-plus-state tax rate is 40%.
 Berndt has no debt.